 Boys- Hair should be short on sides, above the eyebrows, above the shirt collar and 1⁄2 inch over the ear.
 Extreme cuts, wedges, line, coloring or shaved heads are not permitted.
-Side burns must be kept short and cut straight (no pointed side burns permitted) Hairstyle must be simple and neat.
+No shaved areas are allowed.
+Hair must be all one length: 1⁄2 above the ears, above the eyebrows and above the shirt collar.
+Side burns must be keptshort and cut straight (no pointed side burns permitted) Hairstyle must be simple and neat.
 No excessive use of gel.
 Hairstyles are subject to the approval of the administration.
+Chemically dyed, tinted, sun-in, highlighted or chemically treated hair will not be allowed.